uphold/docs/_applications.md

 ## Considerations

 - For security reasons, your application **must** be secured with a valid _SSL_ certificate issued by a known Certificate Authority.
-- Likewise, the provided _Redirect URL_ when registering the application must be a valid static subresource.
-Notice that this property cannot be dynamically reconfigured during authorization requests for security reasons.
+- An application can register one or more _Redirect URLs_.
+During an authorization request, the optional `redirect_uri` parameter must be an **exact match** of one of the registered values — there is no partial or wildcard matching, and this property cannot be dynamically reconfigured during authorization requests for security reasons.
+When omitted, the first registered _Redirect URL_ is used.
-- The _Redirect URL_ can also be a valid URI with a non-http/https protocol which is useful for mobile and desktop applications, for example: `my-app://uphold/connect`.
+- A _Redirect URL_ must include a host and use the `https` scheme.
+For mobile and desktop applications, a custom application-specific scheme is also supported, for example: `my-app://uphold/connect`, as long as it also includes a host and does not collide with a known URI scheme ([IANA-registered](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml) or otherwise, e.g. `http`, `ftp`).
 - Users can revoke access to your application at any time.
 Your application **must** be prepared for this and, if necessary, should request authorization from the user again.
 - Likewise, when users change their password, all authorization tokens are expired and the user enters a cool-down period where outbound transactions are not allowed, for security reasons.
 Your application **must** be prepared for this.
 - Your application may be suspended in an automated fashion in accordance with our [Terms of Service](https://uphold.com/en/legal/membership-agreement).